welbornprod/git-commands/README.md

 ```
 Usage:
     git-fileage -h | -v
-    git-fileage -f | -F
+    git-fileage -f | -F [GIT_SHOW_ARGS...]
     git-fileage [-t] [-z] FILE...

 Options:
     FILE             : One or more file names to get the initial commit
                        date for.
+    GIT_SHOW_ARGS    : Extra arguments for `git show <commit_id>`.
     -F,--firstfull   : Show the first commit(s), with full diff.
-    -f,--first      : Show the first commit(s) for this repo.
+    -f,--first       : Alias for `git-fileage -f --no-patch`.
+                       Only the commit header is shown, not the diff.
     -h,--help        : Show this message.
     -t,--timestamp   : Use the raw timestamp.
     -v,--version     : Show git-fileage version and exit.
     -z,--timezone    : Show the committer timezone also.

 ```

 ## git-filehistory

 A shortcut to `git log --follow -p -- FILE`.
 It displays every commit where